jaredjaimes/startup/README.md

 For this deliverable I added backend endpoints that receives votes and returns the voting totals.

- Node.js/Express HTTP service - done!
+ - [x] Node.js/Express HTTP service - done!
- Static middleware for frontend - done!
+ - [x] Static middleware for frontend - yes, with app.use(express.static('public')); in indes.js.
+ - [x] Calls to third party endpoints - Yup, I added a motivational random quote much like the simon one to the login portion of my website.
- Calls to third party endpoints - I didn't have time to implement this. 😔 Backend service endpoints - Placeholders for login that stores the current user on the server.
-Endpoints for voting.
+ - [x] Backend service endpoints - Placeholders for login that stores the current user on the server.
- Frontend calls service endpoints - I did this using the fetch function.
+ - [x] Frontend calls service endpoints - using te fetch command in login.

 DB/Login deliverable
 ➡️ The following is an example of the required information for the Startup DB/Login deliverable